Etto48/MokaccinoCPP/README.md

 # this can be set to "accept" (auto accept every request), "refuse" (auto refuse every not whitelisted connection), "prompt" same as not defined
 default_action = "prompt"

+# this is the minimum volume to send the audio, to disable the voice activation detection set this to 0
+threshold = 40

 [network.connection]
 # if someone in this list requests connection, the request is automatically accepted
 whitelist = ["peer1","peer2"]